akka/akka/akka-docs/src/main/paradox/typed/actors.md

 The state is managed through fields in the class, just like with a regular object oriented class.
 As the state is mutable, we never return a different behavior from the message logic, but can return the `MutableBehavior` instance itself (`this`) as a behavior to use for processing the next message coming in.
+We could also return `Behavior.same` to achieve the same.

+It is also possible to return a new different `MutableBehavior`, for example to represent a different state in a finite state machine (FSM), or use one of the functional behavior factories to combine the object oriented with the functional style for different parts of the lifecycle of the same Actor behavior.

 When a new `GetSession` command comes in we add that client to the list of current sessions.
 Then we also need to create the session’s